-Biodynamic farming is the first system of farming that can be considered “organic” and is the root of the organic farming methods widely known and practiced today.
+Biodynamic farming is the first type of farming that can be considered “organic” and is the root of the organic farming methods widely known and practiced today.
 Often confused with both organic and sustainable farming practices, biodynamic farming meets all of the criteria of both, while also implementing a set of eight naturally derived, non-chemical, soil and plant treatments known as biodynamic preparations (preps).
 These herb and manure based preps are applied to the farm in various seasons to help heal the earth and increase biodiversity, especially in the soil.

 Based on the pioneering 1920’s work of Austrian philosopher and spiritual scientist Rudolf Steiner, biodynamic farming offers a proactive (versus reactive) and holistic approach to farming.
 By treating our vineyards as complete and self-replenishing systems, biodynamic farming naturally builds soil life and vitality, while defending against pests and disease.

 Listen to winemaker Steve Beckmen as he describes what it means to be a biodynamic farmer.

 The preps are the defining feature of biodynamic farming, but another integral part is following the Biodynamic Calendar for Plantings and Sowings.
 This calendar allows us to understand how the cosmos affect our practices here on earth, how the greater pushes and pulls of the universe influence the flora around us.
 It’s more specific than just a full or new moon’s position.
 It doesn’t resemble the traditional farmers’ almanacs or astrology calendars we’re accustomed to seeing in magazines.
 We invite you to dive deeper into how it was created, here.